COGS108/Overview/COGS108-Syllabus.md

 Lectures are MWF 10am - 10:50am.

+Lectures will be offered as a hybrid class: they will be both in-person and available online.
+At some point in the quarter we may switch to Friday being online only; I will make multiple clear announcements if/when that happens.

-Monday and Wednesday will be in person lectures in Galbraith Hall 242; **A negative symptom check from that day and a properly worn mask of the correct type are required to attend!** For more information please see [Return to Learn requirements for on-campus activities](https://returntolearn.ucsd.edu/return-to-campus/campus-repopulation/index.html).
+For in-person lectures **a negative symptom check from that day and a properly worn mask of the correct type are required to attend!** For more information please see [Return to Learn requirements for on-campus activities](https://returntolearn.ucsd.edu/return-to-campus/campus-repopulation/index.html).

 In-person lectures will be broadcast simultaneously [on this Zoom link](https://ucsd.zoom.us/j/96392914170?pwd=cG5VQm94Zkh4T3JWTmJld2xzRzBRQT09) If for some reason that link doesn't work, the Meeting ID is 963 9291 4170 and the password is cogs108.

-Friday lecture will be **Zoom only** in order to reduce our exposure to each other's germs.
-Do not go to Galbraith Hall on Fridays.

 Eevery lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
 Lecture recordings will be available on Canvas in the Media Gallery no later than 5PM the day the live lecture is delivered.